StyleDomain: Efficient and Lightweight Parameterizations of StyleGAN for One-shot and Few-shot Domain Adaptation: Experiments

+We report results for few-shot training for different numbers of shots in \Cref{fig:few_shot_comparsion} and separately for 10 shots in \Cref{table:few_shot_comparison}.
+More results and samples can be found in \Cref{app:few_shot_adaptation}.
+Firstly, we observe that the AdAM method shows results not better than the vanilla ADA (Full) when trained for sufficient number of iterations.
+Secondly, we see that ADA (Affine+) and ADA (AffineLight+) based on our parameterizations achieve better results uniformly for all numbers of shots.
+It shows that these parameterizations is especially suitable for low data regimes.

 \textbf{Cross-domain image translation.} We consider two setups of standard image-to-image problem.
 In the first one, we translate images from the source domain to the target domain unconditionally.
 In the second setup, we perform a reference-based translation, where the resulting image combines the pose and the shape of the source image with the style from a reference image.

-To solve this task, we exploit the model alignment of two generators independently fine-tuned to the source and target domains.
-Following~\cite{wu2021stylealign} we employ their two-step approach (see details in \Cref{app:i2i}).

-We compare performance for three parameterizations: Full, Affine+ and StyleSpace+ on both setups, using different pairs of source and target domains from the AFHQ dataset.
-We report the total number of fine-tuned parameters in both generators as well as the FID and KID scores between the generated images and the train split of the corresponding AFHQ dataset (see details and results for different datasets in \Cref{app:i2i}).

-The table in Figure~\ref{fig:i2i} shows the gap in quality between StyleSpace+ and Full parameterizations which, however, does not greatly affect the quality of the generated images.
-For unconditional I2I, all three parameterizations produce realistic results in the target domain and successfully capture high-level semantics from the source image, like style and pose.
-For reference-based I2I even the StyleSpace+ generator successfully preserves the pose from the source image and the style from the reference image despite having $60$ times fewer trainable parameters than the Full parametrization.
+Details of these experiments can be found in \Cref{app:i2i}.

-\textbf{Cross-domain image morphing.} Cross-domain morphing is smooth transition between two images from different domains.
+\textbf{Cross-domain image morphing.} Cross-domain morphing is a smooth transition between two images from different domains.
 This task is known as challenging \cite{aberman2018neural, fish2020image} and it is successfully tackled in the work \cite{wu2021stylealign} using aligned StyleGAN2 models.
 The idea is to interpolate between aligned generator weights to obtain a smooth transition between domains.
 We propose more complex image morphing by utilizing the transferability of StyleDomain directions.
-For example, we can apply a direction that stands for Sketch or Pixar style to Dogs domain to obtain smooth transition between sketchy and pixar-like dog (see \Cref{fig:teaser}).
+For example, we can apply a direction that stands for Sketch or Pixar style to Dogs domain to obtain a smooth transition between sketchy and pixar-like dog (see \Cref{fig:teaser}).
 See many examples of such complex cross-domain morphing in \Cref{app:morphing}.